 Whether you lose power to thunderstorms, high winds, ice storms, or something else, a battery backup will help protect your home from water damage.
 Insurance companies estimate that just restoring the basement can cost anywhere from $30,000 to $50,000.
 That’s not even counting any actual structural damage that can occur.

 Why You Need a Backup Pump

 As we mentioned above, power outages caused by ice storms and other issues are a big reason you may need a backup pump, but there are other reasons, too.

 The water inflow may be greater than one pump can handle.
 Having a secondary pump can help get the water out and away from your home.

 Things break, the world’s an imperfect place.
 But you know that things only seem to break at the least opportune time.
 Right in the middle of a downpour is not the time for your pump to die, leaving your home with no protection.
 A backup pump can jump in and do the work until you replace or repair your main pump.

-In addition to malfunctions, there are other things that can cause your main pump to fail.
+In addition to malfunctions, other things can cause your main pump to fail.
 Perhaps the circuit breaker is tripped or the power cord is accidentally unplugged.
 If you don’t know that it isn’t working, you may be in for a bad surprise.

 Jerry’s Waterproofing Offers Backup Pumps